resilient-swarms/ASVLite/README.md

-# ASV-Swarm
+# ASVLite

 ## Introduction
-ASV-Swarm is a simulator that provides high fidelity and computationally efficient model of ocean waves and dynamics of marine surface vehicles in waves.
+ASVLite is a simulator that provides high fidelity and computationally efficient model of ocean waves and dynamics of marine surface vehicles in waves.
 The simulator is ideal for applications requiring high run-time performance, such as with simulation of a swarm of autonomous marine vehicles, or in developing optimal vehicle control strategies using reinforcement learning techniques.
-ASV-Swarm also has a low computational overhead making it ideal for onboard simulation for applications such as online learning for adaptation to changes in the environment.
+ASVLite also has a low computational overhead making it ideal for onboard simulation for applications such as online learning for adaptation to changes in the environment.

-If you are using this simulator for your reasearch, then please cite: [ASV-Swarm: a high-performance simulator for the dynamics of a swarm of autonomous marine vehicles in waves](https://arxiv.org/abs/2003.04599).
+If you are using this simulator for your research, then please cite: [ASVLite: a high-performance simulator for autonomous surface vehicles](https://arxiv.org/abs/2003.04599).

 ## Build instruction
 ```